Bernd Brillat: Senior career

 Brillat is popularly nicknamed "Maxe" at BFC Dynamo.
-Brillat served as team manager at BFC Dynamo as of 2019.
-He has made regular appearances with the tadidional team of BFC Dynamo since retiring from professional football.
-Brillat made appearances with the traditional team of BFC Dynamo as late as 2020 at 68 years old.
-Brillat participated in Christmas festivities with the traditional team as of 2022, along with other former teammates from his professional career, such as Wolf-Rüdiger Netz, Bodo Rudwaleit and Christian Backs.
+Brillat served as team manager at BFC Dynamo in 2019.
+He has made regular appearances with the traditional team of BFC Dynamo since retiring from professional football.
+Brillat made appearances with the traditional team of BFC Dynamo as late as 2020, at 68 years old.
+Brillat participated in Christmas festivities with the traditional team as of 2022, together with other former teammates from his professional career, such as Wolf-Rüdiger Netz, Bodo Rudwaleit and Christian Backs.